Audit Logging

 node.left | Agent disconnected or was removed |

-user.create | User account created |
+user.created | User account created |

 access_request.created | Access request submitted |